xtrime-ru/antizapret-vpn-docker/README.md

 3. Download and apply updated .ovpn files from `keys/client/` folder.

 ## Test speed with iperf3
-iperf3 is included in antizapret-vpn container.
+iperf3 server is included in antizapret-vpn container.
 1. Connect to VPN
+2. Use iperf3 client on your phone or computer to check upload/download speed.
-2. Check upload/download speed in 10 threads for 10 seconds:
+	Example 10 threads for 10 seconds and report result every second:
 	```shell
 	iperf3 -c 10.224.0.1 -i1 -t10 -P10
 	iperf3 -c 10.224.0.1 -i1 -t10 -P10 -R